+Delimitations.
 The delimitation is the boundaries of the study that have been created by the researcher.
 The delimitations are setback and hurdles created by researchers; these delimiting factors are the result of the research questions, the theory, and methodology which is set to view the current theoretical perspectives that will be adapted to support the ongoing investigation of the population.
 The delimitation process is choices that are a problem which is a direct indicator that they are tied to a series of other problem or rejection to support the study.
 This idea is to allow the purpose statement to explains the fact and the intent of the study in a transparent manner to recommend to the baseline ideas of the study and set a clear expectation of the study that will not be cover during this process.
 The delimitations of this study will illustrate the criteria based on the participants that will enroll in this current study based on the geographic region coved in this study such as female veterans in Alaska.
 The delimitations factors that take place in the study are required items constant control as the researchers, to explain the step-by-step instruction that provides insight into the study based on size and demographics.
 The philosophical framework will highlight the delimitation of the study.
 When developing the context for this study will also help explain the support details to study the methodology.
 By, selecting the method and design in the study also set a borderline on what the findings can establish.
 The delimitations factor in this study limited the about of participation of female veterans because of the size of the study and the number of female veterans that have experienced any of this issue here in the state of Alaska.
 Most of the literature related to understanding a woman’s experience (Baechtold & De Sawal, 2009).